-Ferrari et al. wanted to highlight the matter of a personal treatment of bacterial infections, because different people may respond to the drugs in different ways.
-So, they followed pharmacokinetics studies on Piperacillin, Meropenem, Linezolid and Teicoplanin in plasma samples from patients treated with the mentioned antibiotics.
-Pre-treatment involved a liquid-liquid extraction, vortexing for 10 seconds and addition of a precipitation buffer, and then vortexing followed by centrifugation.
-The supernatant was mixed with a dilution buffer and finally analyzed.
-[23]
+Ferrari et al. wanted to highlight the matter of personal treatment of bacterial infections because different people may respond to the drugs in different ways.
+So, they followed pharmacokinetics studies on piperacillin, meropenem, linezolid, and teicoplanin in plasma samples from patients treated with the mentioned antibiotics.
+Pre-treatment involved a liquid-liquid extraction, vortexing for 10 s, and the addition of a precipitation buffer, and then vortexing followed by centrifugation.
+The supernatant was mixed with a dilution buffer and finally analyzed [23].

 Wongchang et al. performed their sample preparation through protein precipitation.
-Plasma samples were aliquoted, and they added acetonitrile with cefotaxime as internal standard.
+Plasma samples were aliquoted, and they added acetonitrile with cefotaxime as an internal standard.
 The samples were mixed and centrifuged.
-After this, the supernatant was loaded on Phree phospholipid removal plate and vacuum was applied.
-Finally, the samples were diluted, mixed and centrifuged.
-[24]
+After this, the supernatant was loaded on the Phree phospholipid removal plate, and a vacuum was applied.
+Finally, the samples were diluted, mixed, and centrifuged [24].

 Krnac et al. used human plasma as the sample for their analysis.
-The aim of this study was to monitor tazobactam, piperacillin and meropenem in patients treated in intensive care unit.
+The aim of this study was to monitor tazobactam, piperacillin, and meropenem in patients treated in the intensive care unit.
 The authors used a mixture of methanol-acetonitrile-water (6:2:2, v/v/v), specifically 200 uL for 10 uL of human plasma plus 10 uL of internal standard, to precipitate proteins.
-After mixing, the samples were centrifuged, and the supernatant was used for the analyses.
-[25]
+After the mixing, the samples were centrifuged, and the supernatant was used for the analyses [25].

-2.3 Vitamin
+2.3.
+Vitamin

-Rola et al. used LLE to find concentration of vitamin D and its metabolites in serum.
-In the beginning of the procedure, the authors applied LLE followed by PP, but due to low recovery of 24,25-dihydroxyvitamin D3 (24,25(OH)2 D3), they opted for only PP in two different steps: the first one for releasing the compound bound to the protein and the second step is to precipitate most proteins possible.
-In this case, the organic solvent was acetonitrile.
-[26]
+Rola et al. used LLE to find the concentration of vitamin D and its metabolites in the serum.
+At the beginning of the procedure, the authors applied LLE followed by PP, but due to the low recovery of 24,25-dihydroxyvitamin $D_3$ (24,25(OH) $2$ $D_3$ ), they opted for only PP in the following two different steps: the first one for releasing the compound bound to the protein and the second step is to precipitate most proteins possible.
+In this case, the organic solvent was acetonitrile [26].

-Also, Hotta et al. used PP to understand pharmacokinetic profile of methylcobalamina, which is important in reaction of Vitamin B12.
-In this case, the authors used methanol as protein precipitation solvent, because the extraction of methylcobalamina was higher with methanol than with acetonitrile.
-[27]
+Moreover, Hotta et al. used PP to understand the pharmacokinetic profile of methylcobalamin, which is important in the reaction of Vitamin B12.
+In this case, the authors used methanol as a protein precipitation solvent because the extraction of methylcobalamin was higher with methanol than with acetonitrile [27].

-2.4 Antiviral
+2.4.
+Antiviral

-Present HIV therapy appreciates the use of combination of different drugs, like dolutegravir, elvitegravir, reltegravir, nevirapine and etravirine.
+Present HIV therapy appreciates the use of a combination of different drugs, such as dolutegravir, elvitegravir, reltegravir, nevirapine, and etravirine.
 Bollen et al. studied the therapeutic drug monitoring of these antiretroviral drugs to analyze the pharmacokinetics trials.
-The authors used plasma samples that pretreat whit PP and used the supernatant as liquid to analyze.
-[28]
+The authors used plasma samples that pretreat with PP and used the supernatant as a liquid to analyze [28].

-Elkady et al. analyzed the treatment of hepatitis C viral infection.
-Specifically, the combination therapy of sofosbuvir and velpatasvir was found success in the treatment.
-They used human plasma, which was pretreated with acetonitrile, then vortexed and finally centrifuged.
-[29]
+Elkady et al. analyzed the treatment of the hepatitis C viral infection.
+Specifically, the combination therapy of sofosbuvir and velpatasvir was found successful in the treatment.
+They used human plasma, which was pretreated with acetonitrile, then vortexed, and finally centrifuged [29].

-2.5 Non-steroidal anti-inflammatory drugs (NSAIDs)
+2.5.
+Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)

 Raabova et al. used human serum taken from patients that were under treatment of intravenous infusion with 75 mg of sodium diclofenac.
-Blood samples were diluted 10 times with 20% aqueous acetonitrile, centrifuged, and the supernatant was analyzed.
-[30]
+The blood samples were diluted 10 times with 20% aqueous acetonitrile, centrifuged, and the supernatant was analyzed [30].